CharlesJS/CSProgress/README.md

 # CSProgress

+(note: for the WIP 2.0 version based around Swift Concurrency, checkout the `concurrency` branch.)

 ## Introduction

 NSProgress (renamed to Progress in Swift 3) is a Foundation class introduced in Mac OS X 10.9 (“Mavericks”), intended to simplify progress reporting in Mac and iOS applications.
 The concept it introduces is great, creating a tree of progress objects, all of which